Your faculty will review your academic performance if you:

-If you receive a review of progress notice you should contact your Program Officer to discuss your progression through your degree and to see how we can help you get back on track with your studies.
+If you receive a review of progress notice you should contact your Program Advisor to discuss your progression through your degree and to see how we can help you get back on track with your studies.

 If after two consecutive terms, your academic performance is still unsatisfactory, you will need to provide your faculty with the reasons why you are having difficulties with your studies and why you want to continue with your degree by completing the show cause statement.

 For more information about the Show Cause process and who you can contact for more information, please read the Show Cause Advice Sheet